 23. Arches National Park, Utah

-Arches National Park is located in Utah, just a few hours’ drive from Salt Lake City.
+Arches National Park is located in Utah, about 4 hours from Salt Lake City.
 The park is known for its red rock formations, which have been sculpted by millennia of erosion.
 Visitors can explore the park through a variety of activities, including hiking, camping, and rock climbing.

 There are also a number of ranger-led programs available, which provide insights into the park’s geology and history.
 Whether you’re looking for an adventure or simply a place to relax and enjoy the scenery, Arches National Park is an ideal destination.